 Download Full Text (1.4 MB)

-This black and white photographic postcard features a group of men in chaps, long sleeve shirts and hats sitting around a campfire.
-One man stands on the left.
-A man standing on the right is using a lasso to do a roping trick.
-A horse is grazing in the background.
-Written text is toward the top of the card.
-Handwriting is on the back of the card.
+This black and white photographic postcard features indigenous people in a circle.
+The front row of people are sitting and the back row are standing.
+There are over a dozen men women and children.
+One man sitting points towards the ground.
+Written text is at the top and bottom of the card.
 Part of the "Perils of the Plains" set which are actual photos of a staged 1905 event for the NEA (National Editorial Association).
 The event took place on the Miller Brothers 101 Ranch near Bliss, Oklahoma.

 4"x 5" photographic postcard

-Le Sueur (Minn.), Correspondence, Group photographs, Frontier & pioneer life, Clothing & dress, Camping, Roping
+Indigenous people, Group photographs, Frontier & pioneer life, Games, Clothing & dress, Activities

 This item is in the public domain